 Note that all of our COVID-19 health and safety policies listed below will continue to be in effect for the time being.
 Any updates or changes to our policies will be posted here.

 Entry to the Rothko Chapel remains free for all and masks are encouraged but not required.
 Capacity inside the Rothko Chapel and the Suzanne Deal Booth Welcome House is determined by staffing levels; however, a majority of our operating hours do not have wait times for entry.

-All staff members and volunteers have undergone training to implement and manage our health and safety guidelines and practices.
-Staff and volunteers will be required to wear masks, provided by the Chapel for their safety and yours.
+Staff and volunteers will be required to wear masks, provided by the Chapel for their safety and yours through August 28, 2022.